atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 ### Resizing

 Typically, a canvas will be set up to be dynamically resized to fit its container.
-After rendering the circle once, let's randomly change the width of the canvas container every second:
+After rendering the circle once, let's start changing the width of the canvas container:

 <p class="canvas-container">
   <span class="canvas-subcontainer auto-resize">